 The Daylight Gate is full of delightfully rich, dark Gothic imagery and offers a plausible scenario as to why Alice Nutter was condemned for witchcraft.
 It has brought her, and the other accused women, to life and given them the voice which they lacked at the time.
 For anyone interested in the social aspect of the trials, forgetting the fictional aspects this book paints a speculative yet realistic picture as to how women were treated and why.

 If you’re looking for an unsettling yet engrossing story and a little bit of history then this is it.
-You can find the true facts behind it elsewhere, just enjoy the words first.
+You can find the truth behind it elsewhere, just enjoy the words first.
 Winterson’s style of writing is clipped and precise, and will give you enough suspense and haunting description to last until long after you’ve closed the back cover.

 And to all the reviewers out there slating it for the wrong reasons — next time, pay more attention to what the author has to say before you attack them.
 Introductions are there for a reason!